 Religion is a distinct area of study from Divinity, and focuses on explaining the origin and function of religion and not on evaluating the truth of the beliefs of religion.
 As such it considers practices as much as beliefs.
-It considers both Western and Eastern religions as well as ancient and modern ones.
+Specialism include Theories of Religion and religions of the ancient world.

 Click the tabs below for more information on what Aberdeen has to offer by way of research expertise and doctoral supervision, how to apply, and what students can expect when studying with us.